Send email for updates

 Summary The featured study builds on an earlier study led by the same researchers which also offered counsellors at non-methadone substance use disorder counselling services regular feedback on their patients' progress in an attempt to improve outcomes.
 It found no evidence of the expected improvements in drug or alcohol use or treatment process.
 One reason it was thought was that clinicians were deprived of what for them may have been key information – which individuals were not doing well and might benefit from a change in approach.
 Instead they were given average figures for their caseload.
 The researchers argued that clinicians' intrinsic motivation for general performance improvements may be marginal.

-The current study tested changes intended to make feedback more effective.
+Based on the Outcome Questionnaire System, a standardised system for feeding back client progress to therapists, the featured study tested changes intended to make feedback more effective.
 Feedback was provided on each identified individual, and instead of the patient's assessment of the therapeutic alliance and satisfaction with treatment, a questionnaire Developed for mental health patients. assessed their psychiatric wellbeing and functioning and An addition for the study. their actual drug and alcohol use.
 These assessments were made just before each counselling session at the start of treatment and then for another 12 sessions or six months, whichever came first.
 Therapists could immediately see the patient's responses as automatically tabulated and charted by the research project.
 Other differences were that this was applied to patients as they started treatment, not some time in to treatment, and that patients and counsellors were engaged in one-to-one counselling rather than group therapy.

 On the basis of their progress compared to that expected for patients with a similar severity of problems, the revised feedback also categorised patients as doing so well that treatment might be ended, progressing as expected, or doing less well than expected – the so-called 'off-track' patients.
 It was these patients in particular that the feedback system was expected to help retrieve from continued poor progress.
 For them the therapist was instructed to consider changing the treatment and given guidance based on a second questionnaire these patients only were asked to complete.
 This rated barriers to progress in the form of a weak therapeutic alliance, poor motivation, inadequate social support, and stressful life events.
 Counsellors were trained to interpret the web-based reports made available to them and to consult a manual which offered suggestions Some specific examples of treatment interventions for the therapeutic alliance domain are as follows: work with resistance by retreating when necessary and being supportive; allow the client to assert his or her negative feelings about the relationship; and give and ask for feedback on the therapeutic relationship.
 Examples of interventions for the social support domain are the following: assess client's social network; use progressive desensitisation to aid client in overcoming social anxieties; and encourage pursuit of hobbies, participation in clubs, service projects.
 Examples of interventions for the motivation domain are the following: assess how important it is for the client to make target changes, having him or her rate the desire to make specific changes on a scale of 1–10; discuss the client's important values, goals, and aspirations; and ask open-ended questions to see if the client is ready to make a commitment to change.
 For the fourth domain, life events, the manual instructs the therapist to explore the stressful event and to facilitate the development of coping strategies to help the patient establish stability. for how to respond to areas of concern.
 When these did not seem to account for poor progress, counsellors were trained to consider a different kind of treatment, such medications rather than just counselling.